Martemyan Ryutin: Political career

 As a child of a peasant family, Ryutin understood full well the unpopularity of the collectivization idea with the peasantry as a whole, and the potential for economic catastrophe represented by the program.
 Upon his return to Moscow, Ryutin sharply criticized the collectivization program in a report to the Politburo.
 This report drew Stalin's ire, but he nevertheless made use of Ryutin's analysis as part of his seminal article, "Dizzy with Success."
 In January 1930, Ryutin published an article in Red Star which again publicly challenged the implementation of the collectivization program.

 In February 1930, the Soviet government created a new body, the All-Union Cinema Industry Combine or Soyuzkino, to plan and regulate the cinema industry across the whole of the USSR.
 As this body's first chairman, Ryutin defended the right of cinema organisations to take independent initiative, and persuaded the Politburo to delay bringing cinema industries in the various republics under central control.
 On 1 March of that same year, Ryutin was made a member of the Presidium of the Supreme Council of National Economy (VSNKh), one of the leading state economic planning organizations of the period.

 Unlike Bukharin and other leading members of the so-called "Right" in the Communist Party, Ryutin refused to recant his views and endorse the policies of Stalin and his associates.
 The Stalin faction launched an effort to eliminate Ryutin from the Communist Party in the fall of 1930.
 Ryutin was accused of "propagandizing right-opportunist views" and the move was made not just from the Central Committee of the VKP(b), but to expel him from the VKP(b) completely.
+Sovietologist Robert W. Thurston writes that Soviet leaders mischaracterized his pro-peasant attitude as rightist zeal.